-DCEO participates with lenders to make loans of \$10,000 to \$750,000 (but no more than 25% of project cost) to new or expanding small businesses that employ Illinois workers.
-DCEO buys a portion of a bank's loan, and fully subordinates its portion to the bank's portion (the bank will collect what it is owed first in case of a default).
-Loans generally may not be used for debt refinancing or "contingency funding" (to provide funds that may be needed for unexpected costs).
-Eligible businesses must be for-profit, located in Illinois, and employ fewer than

-500 full-time employees.
-Borrowers must provide security such as collateral.
+DCEO participates with lenders to make loans to new or expanding small businesses that employ Illinois workers.
+DCEO buys a portion of a bank's loan-between \$10,000 and \$2 million, but no more than the lesser of 25% of project cost or half the loan amount-and fully subordinates its portion to the bank's portion (in case of a default, the bank will collect what it is owed first).
+Loans generally may not be used for debt refinancing, "contingency funding" (to provide funds that may be needed for unexpected costs), or passive real estate investments.
+Eligible businesses must be for-profit, located in Illinois, and employ fewer than 750 full-time employees.
+Borrowers must provide security, such as collateral.
 DCEO must determine that a project to be undertaken with a loan will create or retain a substantial number of jobs, or will modernize or increase the competitiveness of the business, and will not be undertaken unless a loan is provided.

-Three parts of the program are available for specified types of businesses.
-DCEO may offer lower interest rates on its share of the loan for these businesses than for businesses that get regular participation loans.
+Five parts of the program are available for specified types of businesses.
+DCEO may offer lower interest rates on its share of the loan for such businesses than for businesses getting regular participation loans.

-- Businesses owned by minorities, veterans, women, or disabled people can get loans up to the lesser of \$100,000 or half of project cost.
-Funds may be used for activities such as buying land; constructing or renovating buildings; buying and installing machinery or equipment; and working capital. - Another part is offered to small businesses that get participation from the federal Small Business Administration (SBA).
+- Businesses owned by minorities, veterans, women, or disabled people can get loans in which DCEO contributes up to the lesser of 40% of project cost or half the loan amount.
+The maximum loan is generally \$200,000.
+Funds may be used for purposes such as buying land; constructing or renovating buildings; buying and installing machinery or equipment; and working capital. - Two programs are offered for small businesses that get participation from the federal Small Business Administration (SBA).
 A bank, the SBA, and DCEO each provide part of the loan.
 In case of default, the bank has the first claim on any assets, followed by the SBA and then DCEO.
 In some cases, if a borrower defaults and the bank cannot collect all it is owed, the SBA will pay 75% of the shortfall. - DCEO partners with community organizations to make loans to businesses in the form of "convertible subordinated debentures"-a form of debt in which the principal and interest due may be converted into stock in the borrowing company.
 If a business has problems making its payments, DCEO may convert the debenture from a loan into equity in the business.
 DCEO is then compensated like a regular investor, such as with dividends.
 DCEO will sell its equity in the business when the business can survive on its own and DCEO can get a return on its investment.